About usPartner with usListen to our podcasts

 134 West 37th Street

-Beyond Sushi 1 Sushi Vegan Vegetarian Garment District Midtown West Tenderloin
+Beyond Sushi 1 Vegan Sushi Vegetarian Tenderloin Garment District Midtown West

 Guy Vaknin and his wife Tali opened Beyond Sushi in July of 2012 with the goal of producing healthy, beautiful and earth-conscious food.
 After learning of the depletion of fish in our oceans – not to mention the health benefits of a meatless diet – Guy set out to be the “first to pioneer the fish-less sushi movement.”
 He views “sushi as a vessel that carries the perfect amount of flavor to just grab it in one bite.”
 He also praises sushi for its consistency, which gives him room to play around in creating interesting and perfect balances of vegetables' flavors and colors.